SAP-samples/build-workzone-integration/README.md

 ## Requirements

 All development can be done locally.
-To verify the integration functionality, it is highly recommended to have a Workzone instance for test purposes.
+To verify the integration functionality, it is highly recommended to have a Work Zone instance for test purposes.

 ## Download and Installation